 OKC ZOO AND PEPSI ANNOUNCE WINNERS OF ANNUAL STATEWIDE STUDENT ART CONTEST

-The Oklahoma City Zoo and Pepsi are excited to announce the winners of this year’s annual Pepsi Vending Machine Art Contest.
-This spring, Oklahoma students in kindergarten through 12th grade were invited to enter the annual art contest and share compelling ideas about recycling, while illustrating how doing so supports healthy habitats for all living things.
-Since its inception in 2004, this contest continues to provide a unique and engaging opportunity for Oklahoma’s students to raise awareness for environmental concerns and conservation by combining their passions of art and nature.
+The Oklahoma City Zoo and Botanical Garden and Pepsi are excited to announce the winners of this year’s Pepsi Vending Machine Art contest.
+This past spring, Oklahoma students in kindergarten through grade 12 were invited to enter the annual art contest and share their creative ideas about recycling, while illustrating the positive impact recycling can have on wildlife and wild places.
+The contest was started in 2004, and continues to provide Oklahoma students a unique experience to raise awareness for environmental concerns and conservation by combining their passions of art and nature.

-Incorporating this year’s contest theme, RECYCLING: Make It Second Nature, students shared their ideas to promote recycling for the chance to have their original design featured on a Pepsi vending machine for an entire year at the OKC Zoo, and win additional prizes from OKC Outlets and the Zoo.
-Contest designs were judged on creativity, originality, meeting art specifications and relevance to the contest theme.
-A total of 507 entries were submitted from students representing 35 Oklahoma cities/towns.
-Students were able to submit their entries through their school, homeschool, civic group or on their own.
+Using this year’s contest theme, Wild About Recycling, students shared their ideas about recycling for the chance to have their designs featured on a Pepsi vending machine for an entire year at the OKC Zoo, and win additional prizes from OKC Outlets and the Zoo.
+Contest designs were judged on creativity, originality, meeting art specifications and relevance to the theme.
+A total of 752 entries were submitted from students representing 31 Oklahoma cities/towns.

-The OKC Zoo is dedicated to the preservation of wildlife and their natural habitats through local and global conservation partnerships, education, awareness, research and in-park initiatives, such as recycling.
-Zoo guests can help make a difference by recycling plastic water bottles, soda cans, bringing their own reusable water bottle, following the recycling signs and packing snacks that have minimal plastic.
+The OKC Zoo is dedicated to the preservation of wildlife through conservation partnerships, education, awareness, research and in-park initiatives, such as recycling.
+Zoo guests can help make a difference by recycling plastic water bottles, using their own reusable water bottle, following the recycling signs and packing snacks that have minimal plastic.